Nutty

 It’s far simpler and safer than it sounds – you don’t actually need to do anything, it’s all handled for you by the experts, and they’ll invest in things such as:

-• Stocks & shares: This is where you buy an ownership stake in a business, called a share, and the value of the share increases as the value of the company increases, when the company does well.
+• Stocks & shares: This is where you buy an ownership stake in a business, called a share (you own a share of the company), and the value of the share increases as the value of the company increases, when the company does well.
 These are traded on stock exchanges all over the world.

 • Bonds: a bond is like loaning your money to a company or government, where you receive interest payments on the amount you’ve lent.
 The bond has a date when they mature, which is when the loan amount will be repaid (plus interest).

-• Exchange-traded funds (ETFs): A fund is a group of investments or shares grouped together, for instance the top 100 companies in the UK.
+• Exchange-traded funds (ETFs): A fund is a group of investments or shares grouped together, for instance the top 100 companies in the UK (FTSE 100).
 You can then simply buy a share of the fund rather than all the individual companies.
 This can be safer than an individual share as your money is spread across a wide range of companies.
 The shares in these funds are traded on a stock exchange too.
+These can be bought through an ETF platform.

 Should I pick a Cash Junior ISA or a Stocks & Shares Junior ISA?